By using this site, you agree to the Privacy Policy and Terms of Use.

 Top cheap wet dog food brands

-Wet food is inherently more expensive per calorie than dry food because you’re paying for water content.
-But there are still budget options that offer decent nutrition without the premium price tag.
-Here are the ones I’d pick.
+Wet food is naturally more expensive per calorie than dry food, because you’re also paying for the water content.
+However, there are some budget options that provide decent nutrition without the premium price tag.
+These are the options I would choose.

 Butcher’s: the budget wet food champion